 Virtually every extended health benefit plan in Alberta covers registered psychologists under the "paramedical" or "mental health" category.
 This is the safest credential if you want to ensure your benefits will apply.

-Coverage for RCTs and CCCs has improved a lot in recent years, especially since ACTA became a regulatory college.
-Major insurers like Sun Life, Manulife, and Canada Life now cover registered counselling therapists on many plans, but not all.
+Coverage for CCCs and CCCs has improved significantly in recent years, especially since CCPA became a regulatory college.
+Major insurers like Sun Life, Manulife, and Canada Life now cover Canadian Certified Counsellors on many plans, but not all.
 Some older or basic plans still exclude counsellors.
-Verify with your insurer before booking.
+Always verify with your insurer before booking.

 RSW coverage varies by plan, much like counsellors.
 Some plans cover social workers under a separate line item.
-The distinction between “clinical social worker” and “social worker” sometimes matters for claims, so check the specific wording in your benefits booklet.
+The distinction between "clinical social worker" and "social worker" sometimes matters for claims.
+Check the specific wording in your benefits booklet.

 For a complete guide to making the most of your workplace coverage, see our article on how to use employee benefits for therapy in Calgary.